konnekt/art and technology

 Internet Art

-Art that exists natively on the internet, leveraging digital platforms for creation, interaction, and distribution.
+A genre of art that exists natively on the internet, using digital platforms as its medium for creation, interaction, and distribution.
+Internet art explores the unique affordances of the web, such as hyperconnectivity, interactivity, and data-driven aesthetics.

 Canvas API